MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/windows-azure-activities.md

 A **Get** activity retrieves information from another activity or outside source and can then return one or more values in the **Get** activity's published data.
 For example, the data output from **Azure Hosted Services** activity could be a list of hosted services that belong to the specified collection.

 By default, the data from a **Get** activity will be passed on as multiple individual outputs.
-These multiple outpus invoke the next activity as many times as there are items in the output.
+These multiple outputs invoke the next activity as many times as there are items in the output.
 Alternatively, to request a single combined output, you can enable the **Flatten** option.
 When you enable the **Flatten** option, you must specify the output format:

 -   **Separate with line breaks**.
 Each item is on a new line.
 This format is useful for creating human-readable text files.
 -   **Separate with**.
 Each item is separated by one or more characters of your choice.